Ftoaster/Dr2-Font-Generator/README.md

 # Dr2 Font Generator

-> A complete font conversion tool for DiRT Rally 2.0 - Convert TrueType/OpenType fonts to MTSDF format with PSSG XML libraries
+> A complete font conversion tool for DiRT Rally 2.0 - Convert TrueType/OpenType fonts to MTSDF format with XML libraries

 ## Table of Contents